-- 1. APRA's approach to the assessment of an ADI's capital adequacy is based on the risk-based capital adequacy framework set out in the Basel Committee on Banking Supervision's publications, International Convergence of Capital Measurement and Capital Standards A Revised Framework (Basel II), revised in June 2006 and A global regulatory framework for more resilient banks and banking systems (Basel III), released in December 2010 and revised in June 2011. - 2.
-Consistent with Basel III, the approach provides for a quantitative measure of an ADI's capital adequacy and focuses on: - (a) the credit risk associated with an ADI's on-balance sheet and off-balance sheet exposures (refer to Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112) and Prudential Standard APS 113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk (APS 113), as applicable); - (b) the operational risk associated with an ADI's banking activities (Prudential Standard APS 114 Capital Adequacy: Standardised Approach to Operational Risk (APS 114) and Prudential Standard APS 115: Advanced Measurement Approaches to Operational Risk (APS 115), as applicable); - (c) the market risk arising from an ADI's trading activities (Prudential Standard APS 116 Capital Adequacy: Market Risk (APS 116)); - (d) where applicable, the interest rate risk arising from normal financial intermediation, as distinct from trading activities (Prudential Standard APS 117 Capital Adequacy: Interest Rate Risk in the Banking Book (Advanced ADIs) (APS 117)); - (e) the risks associated with securitisation in accordance with Prudential Standard APS 120 Securitisation (APS 120); and - (f) the amount, form and quality of capital held by an ADI to act as a buffer against these and other exposures. - 3.
+- 1. APRA's approach to the assessment of an ADI's capital adequacy is based on the risk-based capital adequacy framework set out in the Basel Committee on Banking Supervision's publication, A global regulatory framework for more resilient banks and banking systems (Basel III), released in December 2010 and revised in June 2011. - 2.
+Consistent with Basel III, the approach provides for a quantitative measure of an ADI's capital adequacy and focuses on: - (a) the credit risk associated with an ADI's on-balance sheet and off-balance sheet exposures (APS 112 and APS 113); - (b) the operational risk associated with an ADI's banking activities (APS 114 and APS 115 as applicable); - (c) the market risk arising from an ADI's trading activities (APS 116); - (d) where applicable, the interest rate risk arising from normal financial intermediation, as distinct from trading activities (APS 117); - (e) the risks associated with securitisation in accordance with APS 120; and - (f) the amount, form and quality of capital held by an ADI to act as a buffer against these and other exposures. - 3.
 An ADI's Tier 1 Capital is the sum of its Common Equity Tier 1 Capital and Additional Tier 1 Capital.
 Its Total Capital is the sum of Tier 1 Capital and Tier 2 Capital.
-The criteria for inclusion in Common Equity Tier 1 Capital, Additional Tier 1 Capital and Tier 2 Capital are set out in APS 111. - 4.
+The components of Common Equity Tier 1 Capital, Additional Tier 1 Capital and Tier 2 Capital are defined in APS 111. - 4.
 Under APRA's risk-based capital adequacy framework, an ADI's capital adequacy is measured by means of risk-based capital ratios calculated by dividing each of its Common Equity Tier 1 Capital, Tier 1 Capital and Total Capital by its total risk-weighted assets.
 That is:

-Common Equity Tier 1 Capital ratio = Common Equity Tier 1 Capital
+Common Equity Tier 1 Capital ratio = Common Equity Tier 1 Capital Total risk-weighted assets